 16 We know what real love is because Christ gave up his life for us.
 And so we also ought to give up our lives for our Christian brothers and sisters.
 17 But if anyone has enough money to live well and sees a brother or sister in need and refuses to help - how can God's love be in that person?
 18 Dear children, let us stop just saying we love each other; let us really show it by our actions.
 19 It is by our actions that we know we are living in the truth.

-God won't always take people out of their suffering when they ask him to.
-He can, but he may choose to change the sufferer instead so they can cope with it better.
+It seems apparent that God won't always take people out of their suffering when they ask him to.
+It may be that he can, but that he sometimes chooses to change the sufferer instead so they can cope with it better.
 See the story of a woman who says she was healed from a terminal illness, but the greatest healing she says she received was psychological, which happened several years before her physical healing when she became more accepting of her circumstances:

 The Bible promises that all things will work together for good in a Christian's life.
 (See Romans 8 28) Christians can place their security in Jesus.
 As stated previously, it will often be that in our own lives or the lives of others, at some future time, our suffering will have a positive effect.